georgiee/coding-for-kids/slides.md

 ## still makes sense

 ---
-^ It stretches your mind

-^ and it creates a thinking which is useful in all domains.

-> "Learning to write programs **_stretches your mind_**.."
--- Bill Gates

----
 ^ As a coder

 ^ you make the transition from being a consumer to a producer